aamerus/aamerus/README.md

 also i have autism, ADD, extreme social anxiety and dyslexia so pls be patient w/ me!! i am open to new friends but pls note im a little shy at first... 😓😓😓

-my discord is aamerus so. ya feel free to add me there!! im way more active there than on ponytown or anything else..
+my discord is sebpainter so. ya feel free to add me there!! im way more active there than on ponytown or anything else..

 and yeah i mean. thats it rly! my only dni is. probably mean people cus i weep.,, and people who ship WEIRD STUFF.... ok thanx :3...